fedspendingtransparency/usaspending-website/README.md

 ```bash
 	$ npm run prod
 ```
 This will build the frontend files to the `/public` directory, which you can then deploy on your host.
-In this mode, JavaScript files are minified, debugging tools are disabled, and the `GlobalConstants_prod.js` file is used as the GlobalConstants file.
+In this mode, JavaScript files are minified, debugging tools are disabled, and the `GlobalConstants.js` file will use the production api.

 #### Local Development